 Medicare Supplement Plan F

-For decades people have liked Plan F because it covers all the gaps in Medicare Parts A and B. It pays your deductibles, your coinsurance and your copays.
-You can leave your wallet at home, because you won’t even owe a doctor copay.
+For decades people have liked Plan F because it covers all the gaps in Medicare Parts A and B. It pays your deductibles, your coinsurance, and your copays.
 In 2020, Plan F will be phased out.
-People who currently own it will be grandfathered but new enrollees will no longer be able to purchase it.
+People who currently own it will be grandfathered in, but new enrollees will no longer be able to purchase it.
 After 2020, the most comprehensive supplement will be Plan G.

 Medicare Supplement Plan G